The College of Engineering

 Core Engineering Facilities

-The Freshman Engineering Design Laboratories are located in the Innovation Studio.
-The Studio hosts activities for all class levels from Freshman Design at one end through Senior Design at the other.
-It includes 3D printers, multiple sensor suites and the college machine shop representing the flow of freshman initial ideas through complex fabrication.
+The College of Engineering's Innovation Studio hosts activities for all class levels, from First-Year Design at one end through Senior Design at the other.
+It includes 3D printers, multiple sensor suites, and the college machine shop that students can use for projects and clubs.
+It supports the flow of ideas from design through complex fabrication.

-The Innovation Studios are an example of Drexel's commitment to undergraduate education, but providing up-to-date, high-quality technology to facilitate the kind of experiential learning that keeps Drexel at the cutting edge.
+The Innovation Studio is an example of Drexel's commitment to undergraduate education by providing up-to-date, high-quality technology to facilitate the kind of experiential learning that keeps Drexel at the cutting edge.

 Department Facilities